Skip to content

 Revegetating cropping soils after a flood

-START HERE: Our notes and guidance of assessing deposits and planning the revegetation of flooded soils covered in sediment.
-Brings together lessons from earlier New Zealand flood events, how to manage areas with different sediment textures and depths.
+Our 2023 notes and guidance of assessing deposits and planning the revegetation of flooded soils covered in sediment.
+Brought together lessons from earlier New Zealand flood events, how to manage areas with different sediment textures and depths.
 Includes the Decision Tree for determining best actions.
 Combine with Notes on species for flooded soil remediation to decide on what to plant.

 Block by Block Assessment template for growers